AldieNightStar/flower_golang/README.md

     )
 )

-; Get value from dictionary
+; Get value from dictionary by string
 (dict-get profile "name")

+; Get value from dictionary as variable
+; You can use '.' to enter in deep.
+Like: (set name profile.portfolio.name) (print profile.name)

 ; Set value to the dictionary
 (dict-set profile "name" "Ihor")

+; Set value to the directory with '.'
+; Let's say we want to change profile.cities.first = "Lviv" (dict-set profile.cities "first" "Lviv")

 ; Iterate over dictionary keys
 (iterate (dict-keys profile) key (do